kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 }
 ```

-This is a dictionary that will be used as an attribute for your `NSUserActivity` that you will add now.
+This is a dictionary that will be used as an attribute for your `NSUserActivity`.
+Create another computed property named `userActivity`.

 ```swift
 public var userActivity: NSUserActivity {